Spin-Torque Generation in Topological-Insulator-Based Heterostructures: TI/FM bilayer

-We solve equations \eqref{eq:spindyn} and \eqref{eq:spincurr} requiring no spin current through the outer boundary of the FM, $\mathcal{J}(d) = 0$, where $d$ is the thickness of the ferromagnetic layer.
-For the TI/FM interface, we assume that due to the exchange interaction, the itinerant spins of the FM right at the interface align with the spin density of the TI interface, i.e., $\vec{S}(0) = \gamma\langle \vec{S}\rangle_{\rm neq}$ with $\gamma$ of order one~\footnote{We will set in the following $\gamma =1$.
+For the setup of Refs.~\onlinecite{mellnik:2014, wang:2015}, Fig.~\ref{fig:setup}(a), we solve equations \eqref{eq:spindyn} and \eqref{eq:spincurr} requiring no spin current through the outer boundary of the FM, $\mathcal{J}(d) = 0$, where $d$ is the thickness of the ferromagnetic layer.
+For the TI/FM interface, we assume that due to the exchange interaction, the itinerant spins of the FM right at the interface align with the spin density of the TI interface, i.e., $\vec{S}(0) = \gamma\langle \vec{S}\rangle_{\rm neq}$ with $\gamma$ of order one.\footnote{We will set in the following $\gamma =1$.
 Note that this choice of the boundary condition for the diffusion equation is crucial.
 For a spin-Hall situation, the torque is due to a spin current injected into the FM, and thus the correct boundary condition is a non-zero spin-current at the interface, i.e. $\mathcal{J}(0) \neq 0$.
-For realistic parameters, i.e., $\lambda_{\rm sf} \gg \lambda_{\phi}, \lambda_{\rm J}$, this results in a torque almost completely in-plane.}.
-With these boundary conditions, the spin distribution in $z$ direction is given by
+For realistic parameters, i.e., $\lambda_{\rm sf} \gg \lambda_{\phi}, \lambda_{\rm J}$, this results in a torque almost completely in-plane.} With these boundary conditions, the spin distribution in $z$ direction is given by

 with